-This is the first installment in a series that will explore the promise, challenges and future of mRNA.
+This is Part I in a series that will explore the promise, challenges and future of mRNA.

 Let's count our blessings.